UPRI-earthquake/upri-earthquake.github.io/doc/connect-to-rshake.md

   1. To open the PuTTY application, press the Windows key and search for "putty".
       ![image](_build/html/assets/connecting-rshake/1.6.png)

-> If PuTTY is not yet installed, you may follow <a href="https://apps.microsoft.com/store/detail/putty/XPFNZKSKLBP7RJ/" target="_blank">this link to get the application via Microsoft Store.</a>

-[this link to get the application via Microsoft Store.](https://apps.microsoft.com/store/detail/putty/XPFNZKSKLBP7RJ) Or if you prefer not to download anything, you may try connecting via Powershell instead which comes pre-installed in most Windows operating systems.
+> If PuTTY is not yet installed, you may follow <a href="https://apps.microsoft.com/detail/putty/XPFNZKSKLBP7RJ?hl=en-us&gl=PH" target="_blank">this link to get the application via Microsoft Store.</a> Or if you prefer not to download anything, you may try connecting via Powershell instead which comes pre-installed in most Windows operating systems.